 - A baby raccoon is called a kit.

 - Sometimes, it is also called a cub.

 What Does A Baby Raccoon Look Like

-- A baby raccoon looks like adult raccoons but is of much smaller size.
+- A baby raccoon looks like an adult raccoon but is of a much smaller size.

 - The babies can not open their eyes at the time of birth.